Related Subjects:

 Severity

-- Mild: Open and closed comedones with or without sparse inflammatory lesions.
+- Mild: Characterized by open and closed comedones with or without sparse inflammatory lesions.

 - Moderate: Widespread non-inflammatory lesions with many papules and pustules.